simonhowlett/app-engine-ci/README.md

 # ci-setup

-Just some workflow work to get a testing architecture proven.
+Just some workflow work to get a release architecture proven.

 In the end this should be an example shell of.